-Class 1066J made by 7-12 yr old member Class 1066S made by 13 and older member

-ETHNIC ARTS: an article.
-This is defined as a Fiber Art technique that is associated with a specific country or culture.
-It is a practical skill that was developed to provide basic family needs such as apparel, home furnishings or decorations.
-It is also defined as a method that has been maintained throughout history and passed on to others, often by observation and by example, such as batik, Swedish huck towel weaving, mud cloth, bobbin weaving, PAGE 18 tatting, felted items that are not knitted or crocheted, etc. Members should attach information on the history of the ethnic fiber art, where it was used, by whom, how it was used, a short description of the technique, etc.
+Class 1176J made by 7-12 yr old member Class 1176S made by 13 and older member decorations.
+It is also defined as a method that has been maintained throughout history and passed on to others, often by observation and by example, such as batik, Swedish huck towel weaving, mud cloth, bobbin weaving, tatting, felted items that are not knitted or crocheted, etc. Members should attach information on the history of the ethnic fiber art, where it was used, by whom, how it was used, a short description of the technique, etc.